 Seeing your app rankings drastically decrease for a lot of keywords is naturally very concerning.
 But if your app suddenly experiences unusual movements in keyword rankings, you might be the victim of an app store algorithm update.
 Once you’ve identified the store algorithm as the (potential) cause of your keyword movements, you should try to take action to manage its impact on your app.

-Read on to learn how & why you should monitor app store algorithm updates as part of your ASO work.
+Read on to know how & why you should monitor app store algorithm updates as part of your ASO work.

 What are app store algorithm updates?

 Apple and Google have both developed unique and complex algorithms to index and rank apps on the stores.
-These algorithms rely on many factors that impact your app’s position in search results and can be influenced to improve your app’s visibility.
+These algorithms rely on factors that impact your app’s position in search results, and can be influenced to improve your app’s visibility.

-Multiple times a year, the stores update their algorithms with no prior warning as to when or what will be affected.
-There are also nuances specific to each store: While we are able to detect strong anomalies for the App Store, the Google Play algorithm rather shows small, less identifiable day-to-day changes.
+Many times a year, the stores update their algorithms with no prior warning as to when or what will be affected.
+There are also nuances specific to each store.
+While we are able to detect strong anomalies for the App Store, the Google Play algorithm rather shows small, less identifiable day-to-day changes.

 Why should you monitor app store algorithm updates?

 Algorithm changes don’t always impact apps in the same way.
 Sometimes, we see smaller games pushed ahead in search results over bigger games.
-2022 trends also suggest that the stores prioritize early adopters of native marketing tools.
-For example, we have noticed the App Store algorithm boosting organic rankings for apps and games currently leveraging iOS 15 in-app events.
+Trends also suggest that the stores prioritize early adopters of native marketing tools.
+For example, we have noticed the App Store algorithm boosts organic rankings for apps and games currently leveraging iOS 15 in-app events.

-Like Yoga – Down Dog, let’s say you’ve noticed that your – and your competitors’ – rankings for top-priority keywords have decreased.
-To help soften the blow on your app performance, we asked our ASO Experts for the typical next steps if you suspect your app has fallen victim to an algorithm change.
+Like Yoga – Down Dog, let’s say you’ve noticed that your (and your competitors’) rankings for top-priority keywords have decreased.
+To help soften the blow on your app performance, we asked our app growth consultants for the next steps.

 Step 1: Check the Algorithm Change Detector

-Undeniably, the first thing you should do is check the algorithm change detector.
-This tool will help you to understand whether keyword ranking changes in a specific country could be caused by an algorithm update.
+The first thing you should do is to check the algorithm change detector.
+This tool will help you understand whether keyword ranking changes in a specific country could be caused by an algorithm update.

 The algorithm change detector monitors the keyword ranking movements of thousands of keywords across the world.
-These rankings shift every day; however, sometimes these movements can be abnormally high.
-This often suggests that Apple or Google have updated their keyword ranking algorithms, which results in significant changes across many apps ranking on specific keywords.
+These rankings shift every day.
+However, these movements can be abnormally high sometimes.
+This suggests that Apple or Google have updated their keyword ranking algorithms, which results in significant changes across many apps ranking on specific keywords.
 When such updates happen, we indicate their presence in the algorithm change detector and show the magnitude of the ranking movements.